 A sod cutter is used to remove grass and a thin layer of soil from the ground.
 When using this type of tool, make sure that you wear safety gear such as goggles, gloves, and protective clothing.
 Once a new lawn has been laid over an existing one or when laying turf on slopes, use a Sod Cutter sometimes referred to also as “Turfing Knife”.
 A sod cutter is a handheld gardening tool used to slice through thick layers of soil or sod so grass can be easily lifted up.
 It releases the roots from underneath the ground while also cutting them off with its blade edge.
 This allows for easier removal by reducing any resistance that the cut roots may provide for lifting the turf or mowing later on.

 Make sure you choose one that is a good fit for your height, build, and strength as you will need to apply some pressure using it.
 You can purchase them from most garden supply stores in a variety of materials with blade edges that are either blunt or sharp.
 If the job is too tough for you, consider renting one; many community centers have garden tool libraries where you can do so at a minimal cost.

 A sod cutter should have a solid and sturdy handle to avoid slippage when cutting through vegetation.
 The length of the handle also allows for more leverage which reduces fatigue on your arm muscles when applying a downward force to slice through thick layers of sod or soil.
-Choose one that has ergonomic features such as angled handles making reaching easier especially if you’re short and
+Choose one that has ergonomic features such as angled handles making reaching easier especially if you’re short.

 If you really want to cut grass clean and clear, the SOD CUTTER would be the best choice.